 Monday June 23, 1997 Day 4

 We slept well and late.
 After getting up we went ashore and rented a motor scooter and rode 40 km to the main town, Hora which is on the Eastern side of the island while Batsi is on the Western.
 It was a very hot day.
-We walked a little bit in the town - which would had been very pleasant but for the heat.
+We walked a little bit in the town–which would had been very pleasant but for the heat.
 Corinna bought some stamps in the post office and we found the Museum of Modern Art.
 It is housed in a very pleasant building which harmonizes with the Cycladic architecture.
-The collection is not very large and consists mainly of artists from Andros (primarily one on Michael Tombros) but it is very good, especially some of the surrealist pictures and sculptures.
+The collection is not very large and consists mainly of artists from Andros (primarily one, Michael Tombros) but it is very good, especially some of the surrealist pictures and sculptures.

 We later rode South to Korthio.
 On the way we found a deep inlet and we went swimming to cool off.
 At Korthio bay we swam again.
 Back at Batsi we transferred diesel fuel from a jerry can to the main tank and took the empty can for refill with the scooter at the gas station outside the town.

-On board I spend some time troubleshooting the wind generator.
+On board I spent some time troubleshooting the wind generator.
 As its LED indicates that it works I suspected an open circuit somewhere in its mast.
 I cut the wire at the bottom of the mast and measured its voltage.
 It does have an open circuit voltage when the generator rotates but it does not charge the batteries nor does it brake, as it should, when its leads are shorted.
 I am not sure what is the cause and I have to think about it.
 I also found another electrical problem.
 The DC to AC converter trips the circuit braker when it is plugged in.
 This is bad because we cannot charge the portable VHF, nor Corinna’s video camera, nor can we use the portable computer.
 Well, such is life!

 In the evening, after taking showers, we returned the scooter and had a delightful dinner ashore consisting of assorted mezedes.